shivannis/xandr-docs-public/xandr-docs/articles/invest/apps.md

 ---
-title: Microsoft Invest - Apps description : Learn about product details and permissions for the apps grapeshot and comScore Agent ms.date: 10/28/2023
+title: Microsoft Invest - Apps
+description: Learn about product details and permissions for the apps grapeshot and comScore Agent. ms.date: 10/28/2023